schlackt/DHM-deconvolution/image-deconvolution-master/README.md

 focal plane.

 Once the PSF is selected, the plugin will begin deconvolution and open the deconvolved image when complete.
-Like the Wiener filter, this plugin assumes that signal is darker than noise, so the image should be inverted before deconvolution if that is not the case.
+This plugin assumes that signal is darker than noise, so the image should be inverted before deconvolution if that is not the case.
 This plugin is much more memory-intensive and time-consuming than the Wiener filter, so it may be less ideal for massive data sets.

 ## Get Error